thinkocapo/replay/README.md

 # event-maker

 ## What's Happening

-We self-host a Sentry instance on localhost:9000
+**2 Things You Can Do with this program**

-We produce errors in app.py and Sentry SDK sends them as events to localhost:9000
+We produce errors in app.py and Sentry SDK sends them as events to a self-hosted Sentry instance at localhost:9000
 We have a Go Replay called 'gor' running to sniff these POST requests hitting localhost:9000
+OR
+We produce errors in app.py and Sentry SDK's before_send configuration redirects them to a different API than the DSN
+We run a httputil.DumpRequest in that API to pick up these POST requests

 The request body (and possibly headers, etc.) are of interest for analysis.
 Could write them to a DB, analyze them later.

 TODO - create thousands of events via app.py or a homegrown cli tool at once, then run ML on them. and/or could compare them to their post-ingestion state (i.e. where they're stored in Sentry.io/snuba).
 This cli testing tool is something i've been intersted in developing for a while, for populating test data, aside from ML.

-TODO - use before_send callback to re-route the events away from my on-prem Sentry instance.
-This is good if I don't need to compare them to the post-ingestion data.
+TODO - try a Custom Transport Layer because the request from before_send might have different headers.

 THOUGHT - could run this experiment inside of a Network where all http requests gets routed through a Proxy which can also read the request payloads,and have more of a flip-switch control for letting the requests through to my Sentry/localhost:9000 or not